ZishanAdThandar/WriteUps/CTF/tryhackme.com/attacktivedirectory.md

 smb: \>

 ```
+3. Inside it there is a `base64` encoded string `YmFja3VwQHNwb29reXNlYy5sb2NhbDpiYWNrdXAyNTE3ODYw`.
+If we decode it using `cat backup_credentials.txt |base64 -d` command we will get `backup@spookysec.local:backup2517860`.
-3. Question `What utility can we use to map remote SMB shares?` Answer `smbclient`
+4. Question `What utility can we use to map remote SMB shares?` Answer `smbclient`
-4. Question `Which option will list shares?` Answer `-L`
+5. Question `Which option will list shares?` Answer `-L`
-5. Question `How many remote shares is the server listing?` Answer ``
+6. Question `How many remote shares is the server listing?` Answer `6`
-6. Question `There is one particular share that we have access to that contains a text file.
-Which share is it?` Answer ``
+7. Question `There is one particular share that we have access to that contains a text file.
+Which share is it?` Answer `backup`
-7. Question `What is the content of the file?` Answer ``
+8. Question `What is the content of the file?` Answer `YmFja3VwQHNwb29reXNlYy5sb2NhbDpiYWNrdXAyNTE3ODYw`
-8. Question `Decoding the contents of the file, what is the full contents?` Answer ``
+9. Question `Decoding the contents of the file, what is the full contents?` Answer `backup@spookysec.local:backup2517860`
 ## Elevating Privileges within the Domain

 ## Flag Submission Panel